fastify/fastify-swagger/README.md

 <a name="mode.static"></a>

 ##### static
  `static` mode should be configured explicitly.
-In this mode `fastify-swagger` serves given specification, you should craft it yourselfe.
+In this mode `fastify-swagger` serves given specification, you should craft it yourself.
   ```js
   {
     mode: 'static',